metaskills/holy_grail_harness/README.md

 **Why not a normal Rails application template?** I am very persnickety about how I like to organize my code and application directories.
 Although, Rails application templates provide a really nice feature set.
 It was much easier for me to bootstrap a new Rails application using this prototype method.
 The end result is a cleaner Gemfile and application setup that can be vetted and tested from within HolyGrailHarness itself.

-# Setup Script Notes

-* Display some final message
-  - Detect if they have PhantomJS bin in PATH or not.

 # Testing

 * Latest Rails 3.x and jQuery 1.8